metriql/metriql.com/docs/reference/aggregate-properties.md

 title: "Aggregate properties"
 sidebar_position: 6
 ---
-Please refer to [Aggregates](doc:aggregates) yo learn about the aggregate property.
+Please refer to [Aggregates](/advanced/aggregates) to learn about the aggregate property.
 It supports the following properties:

 ### `measures:`
 It's an array of measure references within the same model.
 We support measure references that come from relations.
 Here are a few examples: